Click here to learn about local plastic surgeons

 Reviewed by Siamak Agha-Mohammadi, MD, PhD

-An arm lift – with or without liposuction – can help create a well-defined, trim and toned upper arm that complements your figure as well as your wardrobe.
-Today's arm lift techniques are safer and the scars are much less conspicuous than they have been in the past.
+An arm lift — with or without liposuction — can help your arms go from “flabulous” to fabulous.
+This procedure can create a sculpted upper arm that complements your figure and your wardrobe.
+Today’s arm lift techniques are safer and the scars much less conspicuous than in the past.

 Candidates for Arm Lift